Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Further Reference: The Use of Salt, Sodium Chloride in Aquariums

-Addressing positive mineral ions and buffering is the next step, especially for long term and prevention.
+Addressing positive mineral ions and buffering is the next step, especially for long term and prevention (salt is not always needed long term).

 The use of Buffers is the next step, although buffering is not as essential as the mineral cation issue for Molly Disease correcting this "Molly Disease (Shimmies).